Siwan1027/Projects_BLOG/README.md

         - button for write new posting
             - direct to create.html
     - show if not logged in
-        - show login bars
+        - button for signin
-        - button for login
+        - button for signup
 #### block content

 #### footer